carpentries/instructor-training/episodes/09-eia.md

 We all use stereotypes, and for good reason.
 They serve a cognitive purpose.
 One study suggests we encounter more than 34 gigabytes of information everyday.
-That is more information than we could ever process, so our brains' use shortcuts.
+That is more information than we could ever process, so our brains use shortcuts.
 What an expert thing to do!
 Stereotypes are one of those shortcuts.
-As with other models they are all wrong... but some are dangerous.
+As with other models, they are all wrong... but some are dangerous.

 ## What are stereotypes?